gavinhenderson/open-crime/README.md

 ## API To-Dos

 - Write some tests
-- Look into mass code duplication
+- Look into code duplication
 - Investigate a proxy route for things where the url is static (forces, last updated)
 - All routes need error handling

-## React-App To-Dos

-- Create a prototype design